AdobeDocs/indesign-api-docs/README.md

     ```

 ### __Complete Sample script__
-A sample script can be found under [Example](Example/). where the main script is sample.jsx and rest are supporting scripts.
+A sample script can be found under [Example](Example/), where the main script is sample.jsx, and the rest are supporting scripts.
-- This script has the functionality to create `idml` from indesign document.
+- This script has the functionality to create `idml` from an InDesign document.
-- This script can be treated as a baseline script that has the handling of input and output.
+- This script can be treated as a baseline script that handles input and output.

 ### __Guidelines for capability development__
-Here are a few things that a script writer must keep in mind while writing scripts.
+Here are a few things that a scriptwriter must keep in mind while writing scripts.
 These points are:

 1. __Set appropriate preferences__: Many times the script execution is dependent on the preferences set for the application or the document.
-Before executing the relevant portion of script, please ensure that the desired preferences are set.
+Before executing the relevant portion of the script, please ensure that the desired preferences are set.
 As a good practice, reset the preferences to their original value once the execution is complete.
-2. __No socket programming__: The container running the script is a closed one and any kind of socket programming is discouraged.
+2. __No socket programming__: The container running the script is a closed one, and any kind of socket programming is discouraged.
-3. __Work within the working folder__: For a job, working folder is the designated space for the script to work on.
-Scripts are supposed to be working on files within this and are not supposed to look outside.
+3. __Work within the working folder__: For a job, the working folder is the designated space for the script to work in.
+Scripts are supposed to work on files within this and are not supposed to look outside.
 4. __Code Readability Requirements__: Developers must not obfuscate the code or conceal the functionality of their capability.
 This also applies to any external code or resource fetched by the extension package.
 Minification is allowed, including the following forms:
-    - Removal of whitespace, newlines, code comments, and block delimiters
+    - Removal of whitespace, newlines, code comments, and block delimiters.
-    - Shortening of variable and function names
+    - Shortening of variable and function names.
-    - Collapsing files together
+    - Collapsing files together.
 5. __Refrain from performing the following activities__:
-    - Facilitate unauthorized access to content on websites, such as circumventing paywalls or login restrictions
+    - Facilitate unauthorized access to content on websites, such as circumventing paywalls or login restrictions.
-    - Encourage, facilitate, or enable the unauthorized access, download, or streaming of copyrighted content or media
+    - Encourage, facilitate, or allow the unauthorized access, download, or streaming of copyrighted content or media.
     - Enumerate system resources such as files, networking configuration, etc.
-    - Mine cryptocurrency
+    - Mine cryptocurrency.

 ### __Current Limitations__
 Here are a few limitations to the APIs you should be aware of ahead of time: